shreyasbapat/shreyasbapat/README.md

 </p>

 ---
-✨ I'm a software engineer and founder of a startup based in Bangalore, India.
+✨ I'm a software engineer in a cloud based company in Singapore, and founder of a startup based in Bangalore, India.
 I’m passionate about wide variety of computer science topics, but whenever I am able to ramp up the performance of some code, I feel awesome.
 I am also an advocate for building, fostering and supporting open-source projects.

 I’m also a big advocate for building open and inclusive communities which led me to make the EinsteinPy Project community a better place to be in.
-I'm a software engineer in a cloud based company in Singapore.
 I like to payback to the society, so I am also contributing to some organisations which work on similar lines.
 When I'm not coding you can find me gazing stars using my telescope 🔭.

 - 😄 My Pronouns: He/Him/His
-- 💬 Ask me about: Python, Golang, Kubernetes (these days :p)
+- 💬 Ask me about: Python, Golang, Kubernetes, Ceph
 - 📫 How to reach me: [@astroshreyas](https://twitter.com/astroshreyas)
 - ⚡ Fun fact: 0.1 + 0.2 is not 0.3, its 0.30000000000000004